Page Speed Checker

 2. Optimizing Image Sizes

-• Compress images: Use tools like TinyPNG or ImageOptim to compress your images without compromising quality.
+• Compress images: Use TinyPNG or ImageOptim to keep quality while reducing size.

-• Use modern formats: WebP and AVIF are newer image formats that offer higher compression and smaller file sizes while maintaining image quality.
+• Use modern formats: WebP and AVIF offer better compression and smaller sizes.

 3. Minimize HTTP Requests